Pressure Cooker Russian Chicken is a sweet and tangy, juicy chicken dish that is ready in less than 30 minutes. It is a great freezer meal.

 Pour the sauce over the chicken in the Pressure Cooker.
 That’s it.
 This is a super simple recipe.
 As I said, you can make your own Homemade Catalina Salad Dressing or you can buy a bottle of Wishbone Russian or Kraft Catalina Salad Dressing.
 Your choice.

-You are ready to lock on the lid and cook your entire dinner in ONE pot at the same time!!!
+You are ready to lock the lid and cook your entire dinner in ONE pot at the same time!!!

 Open the pot and remove the Pan of rice.